Root Canal Treatment in Ballwin, MO

 - Discharge – sometimes, an infected tooth can cause pus drainage

-While these are some of the most common symptoms of tooth infection, the truth is, not every patient will exhibit or notice the above symptoms; some patients won’t show any symptoms at all.
-If you are suffering any of these symptoms or would like to schedule a routine dental examination with your dentist, contact Baxter Dental Group today to schedule an appointment.
+While these are some of the most common symptoms of tooth infection, the truth is that not every patient will exhibit or notice the above symptoms; some patients won’t show any signs.
+If you suffer from any of these symptoms, contact Baxter Dental Group today to schedule an appointment.

 What Does Root Canal Treatment Involve?